 Hi!
 I’m Christine.

-I’m a fan of statistics, an experienced science communicator, and a wildlife photography enthusiast.
-I earned my Master of Environmental Science from the University of Toronto, with a focus on conservation and biodiversity, and also hold two bachelor’s degrees: one in Anthropology and another in Ecology and Zoology.
+I am an environmental scientist who is passionate about conservation, biodiversity, and science communication.
+I earned my Master of Environmental Science from the University of Toronto, with a focus on conservation and biodiversity, and also hold two honours bachelor’s degrees: one in Anthropology and another in Ecology and Zoology.
+I bring an interdisciplinary perspective to understanding the natural world and protecting it.

 My love for animals has been a constant in my life.
 Initially drawn to the idea of becoming a veterinarian, my experiences working in a veterinary office during undergrad led me to explore other paths.
 As I delved into primatology and ecology courses, I discovered alternative ways to contribute to animal welfare and environmental conservation.